moparisthebest/JdbcMapper/readme.md

   1. Array, where each column is mapped by index, starting at 0, array type of course determines the type returned
   2. Map<String, ?>, where each column is mapped by name as key, and column value as value, mapped according to type
-    a. consider using the supplied com.moparisthebest.jdbc.util.CaseInsensitiveHashMap where case is ignored for keys
+      * consider using the supplied com.moparisthebest.jdbc.util.CaseInsensitiveHashMap where case is ignored for keys
   3. Custom class Object, which attempts many different ways to map all returned columns to the class, if one of these is not a perfect match, an exception is thrown at runtime with QueryMapper, and a compile-time error happens with JdbcMapper.
 This is an ordered list of how rows are mapped to class objects:
      1. If the class has a public constructor that takes a single java.sql.ResultSet parameter and nothing else, each row is sent in to create a new object, nothing else is done.
      2. If the class has a public constructor that takes the same number of arguments as columns returned, and all names match (order does not matter), this constructor is used.
 This method has some requirements though:
-      a.
-Java 8+ only
+        * Java 8+ only
-      b. requires -parameters argument to javac for runtime with QueryMapper, or compiling against classes without source with JdbcMapper
+        * requires -parameters argument to javac for runtime with QueryMapper, or compiling against classes without source with JdbcMapper
-      c.
-Beware Java 8 only Bug ID [JDK-8191074](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8191074), fixed in Java 9+ but will not be backported to 8
+        * Beware Java 8 only Bug ID [JDK-8191074](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8191074),
+        fixed in Java 9+ but will not be backported to 8

 todo: explain how rows are mapped to POJOs